RemoteAudioStats

 qoeQuality

-The Quality of Experience (QoE) of the local user when receiving a remote audio stream.
+Subjective experience quality of the local user when receiving remote audio.

 qualityChangedReason

-Reasons why the QoE of the local user when receiving a remote audio stream is poor.
+Reason for poor subjective experience quality of the local user when receiving remote audio.
 See ExperiencePoorReason.

 mosValue

-Greater than 4 Excellent.
-The audio sounds clear and smooth.
+Greater than 4 Excellent audio quality, clear and smooth.

 e2eDelay

-End-to-end audio delay (in milliseconds), which refers to the time from when the audio is captured by the remote user to when it is played by the local user.
+End-to-end audio delay (ms), i.e., the total time from when the remote user captures the audio to when the local user starts playing it.